The invention of cinematography at the end of the 19th century paved the way for the culture we are all familiar with today

 The early days of cine film

-The early days of film were an exciting time, but the technology was really only available to the more affluent masses, who were keen to try this new technology.
+The early days of film were an exciting time, but the technology was only available to the more affluent masses, who were keen to try this new technology.
 Away from the big screens and silent movies, wealthy families across Britain, Europe and the USA were beginning to record their own home movies.

 16mm cine film

 One of the early and most important pioneers in cinematography was the Kodak Company, founded by George Eastman, during World War One.
 16mm cine cameras were first used by the US army during the Great War.
 The Kodak Company took this technology and produced 16mm cine film, allowing budding amateur cinematographer to create their own home movies.
-16mm film was seen as a cheap alternative to the 35mm film that was used for big screen cinema.
+16mm film was a cheap alternative to the 35mm film that was used for big screen cinema.
 It was also much less expensive and unlike 35mm film, it did not contain any flammable nitrate.

 In 1928, Kodak once again revolutionised the home movies industry when they started marketing their ‘Kodacolor’ 16mm cine film – the world’s first colour film.
 Enthusiasts could also purchase a camera known as the ‘Cine Kodak’ Camera and the Kodascope Projector.
 This camera was nothing like people had seen before.
 It weighed around seven pounds and had to be hand-cranked at two turns per second during filming.
 The package included a tripod to help keep the images steady.
 Over the next few years, new models were introduced with new improvements.

 Much like any new technology, the 16mm camera was not a cheap innovation.
-To put the cost into perspective, it would have cost £200, while a brand new Ford car would have cost £350.
+To put the cost into perspective, it would have cost £200, while a brand-new Ford car would have cost £350.

 Initially aimed at the home film enthusiast, by the 1930s they were used as educational tools and for filming documentaries.
 They were used extensively during World War Two and the market got much bigger in the post-war years.
 Governments, businesses, medical and manufacturing industries created their own films.
 Being much cheaper that the traditional 35mm film, it was also used for television productions.